archivesspace/tech-docs/ASTRO/src/content/docs/provisioning/prefix.md

+---
-# Running ArchivesSpace under a prefix
+title: Running ArchivesSpace under a prefix
+---

 **Important Note: Prefixes do NOT work properly in versions between 2.0.1 and 2.2.2**